-Buyer must purchase flood insurance because the grant exceeds \$10,000 and the site is located in a Special Flood Hazard Area.
+Buyer must purchase flood insurance because the grant's equipment purchase exceeds \$5,000 and the site is located in a Special Flood Hazard Area.
+In accordance with Puerto Rican Permit requirements any generator above 10HP requires an Emergency Generators General Permit of the Puerto Rico Natural and Environmental Resources Department prior to installation.